jhidding/shell-bar/README.md

 Build
 -----

-Shell-bar compiles with GCC 6.
+Shell-bar compiles with GCC 5 and 6.
 Just type `make`.

 Install
 -------